JunshengFu/Model-Predictive-Control/README.md

 However, there are some general guidelines: T should be as large as possible, while dt should be as small as possible.
 These guidelines create tradeoffs.

-These following dt has been tested 0.3, 0.12, 0.1, 0.08, and I found that the dt should be less than the latency in order to make the MPC work.
+These following dt has been tested 0.3, 0.12, 0.1, 0.08, and I found that the dt should be greater than the latency in order to make the MPC work.
 So, I choose 0.12 as dt in the end.

 The goal of Model Predictive Control is to optimize the control inputs: [δ,a].
 An optimizer will tune these inputs